PJ Hall

-Paul Jerome Hall (born February 21, 2002) is an American basketball player who last played for the Memphis Grizzlies of the National Basketball Association (NBA), on a two-way contract with the Memphis Hustle of the NBA G League.
+Paul Jerome Hall (born February 21, 2002) is an American basketball player for the Charlotte Hornets of the National Basketball Association (NBA), on a two-way contract with the Greensboro Swarm of the NBA G League.
 He played college basketball for the Clemson Tigers.

 Early life and high school career

 Hall, a center from Spartanburg, South Carolina, committed to Clemson out of Dorman High School as the top recruit in South Carolina and state player of the year.